teambit/docs/docs/bit-scopes/remote-scope.md

 Scopes cache all external dependencies (i.e, components located in other scopes).
 This is done to ensure your own scope is completely independent, even when its different components use components maintained by others.
 Even in cases where a scope you depend on is no longer accessible, each scope ensures all its components are operational.

-## Workspace Scope

-Every developer's [workspace](/essentials/workspace) holds a working copy of the components and their history in a local Scope.
-This allows browsing history, compare versions and checkout past revisions of components.

-A workspace scope may contain components from various remote scopes.

-### Manage Components

-Workspaces are user-friendly and hence allow the user to create new, or modify existing components.
-You can import and export components from a local scope to remote scopes with the `import` and `export` commands.

-A workspace scope may contain components from various remote scopes and publish components to various remote scopes, there is no hard-set limitations on how and where components are managed.

-### Independent Components

-Components in Bit are independent from one another and each has its own revision history.
-An advantage of this design is having a `checkout` operation which can be limited to a single component.
-For example, you may revert a single component back to a previous version while keeping the rest of your codebase in its current state.

-## Distributed Workflow

-A scope keeps a complete history of each component.
-This makes Bit compatible with practically any workflow, as a the "source of truth" of a component can be determined by you.
-It can be a Git repository or a remote scope.
-You may still use Git as the source of truth for all component development, and a network of remote scopes as a distribution and discovery platform for components.

 ## FAQ

-### Can the same workspace have many scopes?

-Yes.
-Bit is a virtual layer on top of your SCM, this means the connection between the two is not a hard link.
-You can have components configured with different scopes and export components to many scopes from a single workspace.

 ### How to create a Scope on Bit.dev?